Metricstream Logo

 2. Risks Galore

-In addition to juggling regulations, APAC GRC professionals also have to navigate a growing variety of risks – including the Ukraine and Middle East conflicts that have strained global supply chains; extreme weather events like the floods in China and drought in India; the risks of deep fakes and misinformation associated with AI; and of course, the constant threat of a cyberattack.
-Incidentally, APAC experienced the highest year-on-year surge in weekly cyberattacks during Q1 2023, with an average of 1,835 attacks per organization.
+In addition to juggling regulations, APAC GRC professionals also have to navigate a growing variety of risks — including the Ukraine and Middle East conflicts that have strained global supply chains; extreme weather events like the floods in China and drought in India; the risks of deep fakes and misinformation associated with AI; and, of course, the constant threat of a cyberattack.
+According to Check Point's 2025 Security Report, global cyberattacks against organizations reached an average of 1,673 per week in 2024, a 44% increase year-on-year.

 Risks come from within the organization too – from changes to business objectives, structures, processes, employees, and technologies, as well as from the extended enterprise of suppliers, vendors, contractors, dealers, and distributors.